Click topic to jump to related questions:

 - The department agrees to accept responsibility for managing data security risks in consultation with departmental or campus security personnel

-How do designated departmental reviewers access submissions for review?
+How do designated departmental approvers/reviewers access submissions for review?

 All designated reviewers and approvers are notified by email when a submission is ready for review.
 This email contains a link to the IRBIS (i.e., IRB-Information System) home page where the online submission can be reviewed.
 The instructions are also found here.